kyleboas/tacticsjournal.com/_posts/2023/11/2023-11-13-one-of-the-closest-premier-league-races-in-recent-history.md

 There are four teams to watch, lurking outside the top 10.
 Ivan Toney will be [allowed back to play after suspension on January 17, 2023](https://www.brentfordfc.com/en/news/article/first-team-thomas-frank-ivan-toney-brentford-return) for Brentford (16 points).
 Wolves (15) are firing under Gary O'Neil, Michael Olise just returned from injury for Crystal Palace (15), and Everton (14) might have [figured out how their manager wants to play](https://tacticsjournal.com/2023/11/11/sean-dyche-has-a-chat-with-dele-alli-about-evertons-direct-play/).

-The league race is the closest it has ever been since the 2020-21 season, but these seasons are rare and exciting.
+The league race is the closest it has been since the 2020-21 season, but these seasons are rare when you look at the history in the past 10 years.